Senator Voinovich tours Cincinnati Riverfront Park construction site, pledges additional support

 “We were most gratified at the senator’s enthusiastic response to our Phase I park construction, which is on budget and on-time for a Spring, 2011 opening,” said Cincinnati Parks Director Willie F. Carden Jr. “The senator also reiterated his support for our current efforts to receive an additional $6.5 million in Federal dollars along with the expansion of the Federal authorization.”

 In 2007 Voinovich was able to help secure the existing $30 million authorization as part of the Water Resources Development Act (WDRA) bill while serving as a member of the Environment & Public Works Committee.
-The project received additional support from the Senator last year with $5.2 million in construction appropriations.
+The project received additional support from the senator last year with a $5.2 million in construction appropriations.

 “From my days as mayor I have always been a champion of public-private partnerships just like this,” said Senator Voinovich.
 “I applaud the way that the private sector is working towards their goal of $40 million dollars, after already stepping up to the plate with $7 million to fund this park.
 I look forward to seeing the finished project and enjoying all that the historic Cincinnati riverfront has to offer.”